Financial Literacy for Investors · · 19 min read

 • Remaining basis

-1. Review and Update Annually: Regularly update your schedule to reflect any changes in property value or improvements made.
-This practice ensures accuracy for tax reporting and helps you avoid common mistakes that could lead to penalties or missed deductions.
-As tax experts emphasize, precise asset allocation and a real estate depreciation schedule are crucial for maximizing tax advantages and ensuring compliance with IRS regulations.
+1. Review Regularly: Regularly update your schedule to reflect any changes in property value or improvements made.
+This practice ensures accuracy and helps you avoid common mistakes that could lead to penalties or missed deductions.
+As tax experts emphasize, accurate records and a well-maintained schedule are crucial for maximizing tax advantages and ensuring compliance with IRS regulations.
 Inaccuracies in your schedule can result in significant penalties or lost deductions, highlighting the importance of thoroughness in this process.

 Each box represents a step in the process of creating your depreciation schedule.
 Follow the arrows to see how to progress from gathering information to reviewing your schedule annually.